terriburns/Drakes-Next-Big-Hit/presentation.md

 2. I then calculate the prior/transition probabilities for each POS

 3. When generating the new song, I use the previous word to determine the most likley subsequent POS.
-I then look at a dictionary for that given POS containing words formerly used by that artists, and randomly selection one.
+I then look at a dictionary for that given POS containing words formerly used by that artists, and randomly select one.

 ---